aymensmida/Laravel-xlsx-File-Import-and-Export/README.md

 git clone https://github.com/aymensmida/Laravel-xlsx-File-Import-and-Export.git
 ```

-2- cd into the folder with this command-
+2- cd into the folder with this command:
 ```
 cd Laravel-xlsx-File-Import-and-Export
 ```